Zum Hauptteil springen

 • Im Jahr 2020 starteten wir unseren Community-Discord-Server.
 Zuvor hatten wir einen Bereich im Forum von Atom, aber wir entschieden uns für eine informellere Messaging-Plattform, um einen Raum für Diskussionen zwischen Maintainern und Electron-Entwicklern sowie für allgemeine Debugging-Hilfe zu schaffen.

-• In 2021, we established the Electron China user group with the help of @BlackHole1.
-This group has been instrumental in Electron growth in users from China’s booming tech scene, providing a space for them to collaborate on ideas and discuss Electron outside of our English-language spaces.
+• This group has been instrumental in Electron growth in users from China’s booming tech scene, providing a space for them to collaborate on ideas and discuss Electron outside of our English-language spaces.
 We’d also like to thank cnpm for their work in supporting Electron’s nightly releases in their Chinese mirror for npm.

 Participating in high-visibility open source programs